masotime/dust-react/README.md

 ### Relative Paths -- Node.js vs AMD

-While the API for requiring components is the same between Node and AMD, you'll need to make sure that RequireJS is configured with a `baseUrl`.

 Under the hood, every path to a component for AMD becomes a package path.
 Passing in a relative path will result in requiring the module without the `./`.
 This allows you to reference a local file for rendering server-side and reference the same file from your RequireJS `baseUrl`.

 ## Tests